 The directory partitions (the domain, schema, and configuration directory partitions) that are specific to one domain controller.

 In this way, the rootDSE provides a “table of contents” for a given domain controller.

 The rootDSE publishes information through attributes on the rootDSE object.
 RFC 2251 and RFC 2252 define a set of seven rootDSE operational attributes that LDAP v3 servers are expected to publish, and these attributes are described in the following list.
 All LDAP servers recognize these attribute names, but when the attribute corresponds to a feature that the server does not implement, the attribute is absent.

 LDAP versions that the server implements.
-Domain controllers running Windows Server 2003 and Windows 2000 Server support LDAP v2 and LDAP v3.
+Domain controllers running Windows 2000 Server and later support LDAP v2 and LDAP v3.